 Added by Liston and Blank in 2006.
 The three species of Xyela can be difficult to identify from single specimens due to the few available characteristics.

 Males and females are piceous and more or less marked with yellow.
 The female head is usually extensively yellow.
 Adults may be found on neighbouring birch trees when in flower.

 Larvae feed on the developing pollen in immature male cones causing the cones to become bent out of shape.
 Several larvae may feed in each cone.
-Larvae emerge and drop to the ground to pupate.
+They can be swept from birch trees in flower or from herbaceous vegetation at ground level adjacent to pines.
+Larvae emerge from the cones and drop to the ground to pupate.
 They hatch the next spring or may enter diapause for two to three years.
 The pupa has free legs and can run around on the surface before the adult emerges from the exuvia.

 Size: approx. 2.5 - 3.5mm

 Flight period: Mid-March to mid-May

 Plant associations: Pinus sylvestris and occasionally Pinus nigra (Scots pine and occasionally black pine)

 The National Biodiversity Network records are shown on the map below.
 (See terms and conditions)

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London

 Liston A, Knight G, Sheppard D, Broad G, Livermore L (2014) Checklist of British and Irish Hymenoptera - Sawflies, ‘Symphyta’.
 Biodiversity Data Journal 2: e1168. https://doi.org/10.3897/BDJ.2.e1168